The Racket (1951 film)

-The Racket is a 1951 black-and-white film noir drama directed by John Cromwell with uncredited directing help from Nicholas Ray, Tay Garnett, and Mel Ferrer.
-The production features Robert Mitchum, Lizabeth Scott, Robert Ryan, and William Conrad.
+The Racket is a 1951 black-and-white drama film noir directed by John Cromwell and uncredited directors Nicholas Ray, Tay Garnett and Mel Ferrer.
+The film stars Robert Mitchum, Lizabeth Scott, Robert Ryan and William Conrad.
 Future Perry Mason regular cast members William Talman and Ray Collins appear in key roles.

-The film, a remake of the 1928 film The Racket, is indirectly based on a play by Bartlett Cormack.
-(Edward G. Robinson played the racketeer in the original Broadway production.)
+The film is a remake of the 1928 film The Racket and is indirectly based on a play by Bartlett Cormack.

 Plot

-The plot is very close to the original play and the 1928 movie.
 Racketeer and mobster Nick Scanlon has managed to buy several of the local government and law-enforcement officials of a large midwestern American city.
-However, he can't seem to touch the incorruptible police captain Tom McQuigg, who refuses all attempts at bribery.
-The city's prosecuting attorney, Welsh, and a state police detective, Turk, are crooked and make McQuigg's job as an honest officer nearly impossible.
-Then Higgins, a corrupted deputy prosecutor, falls victim to a mob hit.
+However, he cannot touch the incorruptible police captain Tom McQuigg, who refuses all attempts at bribery.
+The city's prosecuting attorney Welsh and state police detective Turk are crooked and make McQuigg's job as an honest officer nearly impossible.
+Higgins, a corrupt deputy prosecutor, is killed in a mob hit.

-McQuigg persuades sexy nightclub singer Irene Hayes to testify against Scanlon, which marks her for death.
-McQuigg not only wants to nail Scanlon, but also stop all the mob corruption in the city – without getting himself or his witness killed.
-A bomb explodes near McQuigg's home, frightening his wife, Mary.
+McQuigg, who wants to stop all mob corruption in the city, persuades sexy nightclub singer Irene Hayes to testify against Scanlon, which marks her for death.
+A bomb explodes near McQuigg's home, frightening his wife Mary.

 Honest cop Bob Johnson is helpful to McQuigg, as is reporter Dave Ames, who has a romantic interest in Irene.
-At the police precinct one night, Scanlon walks in alone demanding to see Irene, who is being held in protective custody, and kills Johnson in a fight.
+At the police precinct one night, Scanlon enters alone demanding to see Irene, who is being held in protective custody, and kills Johnson in a fight.
 After a car chase, Scanlon is arrested.
-McQuigg ignores the gangster's lawyer, ripping up his writ of habeas corpus.
+McQuigg ignores Scanlon's lawyer, tearing apart his writ of habeas corpus.
 McQuigg has the gun that killed Johnson, which has Scanlon's fingerprints on it.

-Welsh and Turk make a phone call to Scanlon's unseen mob boss for instructions.
-They end up telling Scanlon he must remain locked up until after the next election, angering the gangster, who threatens to tell all.
-Welsh and Turk then gesture toward a window and silently coax Scanlon to make a run for it.

-Scanlon gets his hands on the murder weapon, but it's been emptied of bullets by McQuigg, who had foreseen everything Scanlon would try.
-Scanlon is shot dead by Turk, who is taken into a room with Welsh by investigators bringing subpoenas.
+Welsh and Turk phone Scanlon's mob boss for instructions.
+They tell Scanlon that he must remain in lockup until after the next election, angering him, and he threatens to tell all.
+Scanlon seizes the murder weapon, but it has been emptied of its bullets by McQuigg, who had foreseen everything that Scanlon would try.
+Turk shoots Scanlon dead and is detained with Welsh by investigators bearing subpoenas.

 Irene leaves with Dave, indicating her interest in him.
 McQuigg goes home with his wife after a long day, aware that tomorrow will probably be just as busy.